agouch/SWE-6733---Outdora/README.md

 #### Design Messaging UI
 **User Story:**
-As a user, I want an intuitive and easy-to-use messaging interface so that I can easily communicate with other users.
+As a user, I want an feasible messaging interface so that I can communicate effectively with other users.

 **Details:**
 - **Requirements:**